Marry the Night: Reception and analysis

 Michael Cragg of The Guardian gave a positive review for the video and wrote: "Superstars are at their best when they're simultaneously aware and unaware of their own ridiculousness and that's what Marry the Night delivers for Lady Gaga."
 Daily News' Kathryn Kattalia compared Gaga with Madonna in several scenes in the video.
 Kattalia further praised the dancing during the video, describing it as "her best".
 However, she criticized the scenes of nudity noting: "The rest of the video is pretty tame by Gaga standards."
 Spin's Marc Hogan wrote that "it's hard to tell where Gaga is winking at us and where she's simply fallen into a foxhole of unrestrained ego."
 Camille Mann of CBS News described the video as an "avant-garde short film" and noted that Gaga was "pushing [her] boundaries."
 Leah Collins of Dose compared Gaga's outfits with Christian Louboutin's designs.
 She further compared the set in the video to the cover artwork of Born This Way and called it a "very fashionable recreation of Girl, Interrupted."
 A writer of CNN commented, "Lady Gaga is known for creating evocative mini-movies to provide the visuals for her singles, and 'Marry the Night' is no different."
-Describing the video as "rough" and "enigmatic", Liz Raftery of People further commened that it "will certainly leave fans talking, if not scratching their heads."
+Describing the video as "rough" and "enigmatic", Liz Raftery of People further commented that it "will certainly leave fans talking, if not scratching their heads."
 An editor of ABC News praised Gaga's "interesting perspective in the video."
 NME's Priya Elan wrote that Gaga sounds like "a lobotomized Carrie Bradshaw" during the introduction.
 He also commented, "It's definitely an improvement on 'Judas', but could it maybe have been snipped a bit to make it shorter?"